Towards Measuring the Stop Mixing Angle at the LHC: Potential observables at the LHC

 The other important point we wish to emphasize are the branching ratios for decays of the chargino $\cha^\pm_1$ and the neutralino $\neu{2}$ into leptons.
 Although one may expect that the related uncertainty will cancel out to some extent in the ratio $R^{1b}_{2t}$ (as in our scenarios $\cha^\pm_1$ and $\neu{2}$ have similar gaugino/higgsino composition), this is not true for the other ratios involving decays to the LSP.
-Because our focus here is on the stop sector we will assume that the leptonic branching ratios of the charginos and neutralinos are known.
-However as this would require better knowledge of the structure of the gaugino/higgsino sectors it is possible that the measurements from the LHC would have to be supplemented by the linear collider experiment, where charginos and neutralinos can be measured with a high precision.
+Since our focus here is on the stop sector we assume that the leptonic branching ratios of the charginos and neutralinos are known.
+However, as this would require a better knowledge of the gaugino/higgsino structure, it is possible that the measurements from the LHC would have to be supplemented by the linear collider experiment.
+Here charginos and neutralinos can be measured with a high precision $\mathcal{O}(1\%)$, see Ref.~\cite{Desch:2003vw} and references therein.
 This would be an interesting example of LHC/ILC interplay~\cite{Weiglein:2004hn}, in particular for the scenarios where direct stop production is beyond the kinematical reach of the ILC.

 A large number of SUSY and SM backgrounds are expected for stop production at the LHC.
 The most severe Standard Model background, especially for the channels Eqs.~\eqref{eq:tlsp}--\eqref{eq:bchabcha}, will be $t\bar{t}$ production.
-As shown in Ref.~\cite{Perelstein:2008zt}, for the process Eq.~\eqref{eq:tlsp} this background can be effectively removed by using appropriate cuts.
-In any case, the key feature to distinguish the signal from SM background will be missing transverse energy, which is much larger for stop production due to large energy carried by the LSPs.
+The issue of whether these signals can be distinguished from the background is under discussion and requires further experimental studies.
+For instance, the analysis in Ref.~\cite{Meade:2006dw} shows that within certain region of stop masses discovery looks promising in the $t\bar{t}+E_{\mathrm{miss}}$ channel with fully hadronic top decays.
+A more recent study~\cite{Plehn:2010st}, using the top-tagging~\cite{Plehn:2009rk} technique showed that the SM $t\bar{t}$ background can be manageable for the final state Eq.~\eqref{eq:tlsp}.